OneMoreSummer/academic-kickstart/content/post/do-late-born-players-really-excel-in-elite-cricket/index.md

 In addition, performance over the last 20 years however, from a more mixed group of players, from super-elites through to one test wonders, shows no evidence of later borns performing better.

 Q1s have been shown to do particularly poorly.
 When selecting Q1s for Test cricket perhaps their other metrics need to be significantly higher?
 Should a BQ weighting against Q1s players be included in a holistic decision matrix?
-Should it also have a favourable weighting for Q4 bowlers?
+Should it also have a favourable weighting for Q4 fast bowlers and H2 spinners?

 **References**